 Perhaps you dream of the rough, unmarked terrain beyond the ropes.
-In Utah, the best resorts to experience backcountry terrain are Alta and Brighton.
+In Utah, Alta is one of the best resorts to experience backcountry terrain.
 When the Utah Avalanche Center forecasts low danger, Grizzly Gulch awaits right in Alta's backyard (just make sure you have the gear and experience to stay safe).
 Dry Fork, which is accessible from the Supreme lift, is another lower-angle backcountry zone to consider.

 There may be a gulf between skiers and riders, but most of Utah’s resorts recognize the growing popularity of snowboarding and work to build it into their infrastructure.
-So if you’re a snowboarder looking for a place to shred, hit the slopes of Park City (where the U.S. won two gold medals, a silver, and two bronzes in the halfpipe in 2002) and Brighton (which was the first Utah mountain resort to welcome snowboarders).
-There are multiple terrain parks to satisfy your inner Shaun White—the pipes at Brighton are even open during their night hours!
+So if you’re a snowboarder looking for a place to shred, hit the slopes of Park City—where the U.S. won two gold medals, a silver, and two bronzes in the halfpipe in 2002).
+You'll satisfy your inner Shaun White!

 Perhaps you’d prefer to avoid the massive crowds and the ritz of a big-time resort like Park City.
 Perhaps you want those powder stashes all to yourself (and really, who could blame you?).
 In that case, Solitude Resort is the spot for you.
 With its ski-in/out or walk to slopes lodging and uncrowded slopes, you can enjoy a quiet ski trip with lots of lovely, untouched powder.
 The locals boast that Solitude’s Honeycomb Canyon offers some of the best off-piste terrain around, and it easily connects to a chairlift, so you can avoid having to traverse too far.